rust-lang/rust/doc/tutorial.md

 }
 ~~~~

-## Unique closures
+## Owned closures

-Unique closures, written `fn~` in analogy to the `~` pointer type,
+Owned closures, written `fn~` in analogy to the `~` pointer type,
 hold on to things that can safely be sent between
 processes.
-They copy the values they close over, much like boxed
+They copy the values they close over, much like managed
 closures, but they also 'own' them—meaning no other code can access
 them.
-Unique closures are used in concurrent code, particularly
+Owned closures are used in concurrent code, particularly
 for spawning [tasks](#tasks).

 ## Closure compatibility